ymz-ncnk/musgo/README.md

-# Musgo
+# MusGo
-Musgo is a code generation-based, extremely fast serializer with validation support.
+MusGo is a code generation-based, extremely fast serializer with validation support.
 Also, it supports aliases, pointers and private fields.

 # Why we need another serializer?
-1. With Musgo you can encode/decode your data really fast.
+1. With MusGo you can encode/decode your data really fast.
 2. Encoded values take up so little space because the serialization format is very simple.
-3. Moreover, with Musgo invalid data decodes almost instantly, see the Validation section.
+3. Moreover, with MusGo invalid data decodes almost instantly, see the Validation section.

 # Tests